Free Consultation | Call Now! 205-666-6000

-Ride of Silence for Killed and Injured Cyclists
+Ride Of Silence For Killed And Injured Cyclists

 Bike riders face extreme dangers not just on busy streets in Birmingham but in all the surrounding areas, and on a national level.
 May is National Bike Month, but with the COVID-19 restrictions, it's been difficult for people to set up a ride together.
 However, with permission, Birmingham set up the May 20th Ride of Silence.